Cut-off Theorems for the PV-model: Introduction

 \section{Introduction}

-To verify properties of parallel programs in a setting, where users decide how many threads are run, is difficult.
+We address the following: Verify properties of parallel programs in a setting, where users decide how many threads are run.
 In the case where an unknown number, $n$, of copies of the same thread $T$ may be run in parallel with itself as a program $T^n$, a cut-off result states that some property holds for all $T^n$ if and only if it holds for $T^M$ for a fixed $M$ called the cut-off.
 Hence verification is required for only that case.
+This is a very simple instance of parameterized verification in the sense of e.g. \cite{AbdullaDelzanno} - with $n$ as the parameter, verification is only needed for $n=M$.

-When $T$ is a $PV$-program, it locks and releases resources from a set of resources $\mathcal{R}$, with a capacity function $\kappa:\mathcal{R}\to\mathbb{N}$ which gives an upper bound for how many of the parallel threads may hold a lock on the resource at a time.
+Here, $T$ is a $PV$-program, it locks and releases resources from a set of resources $\mathcal{R}$, with a capacity function $\kappa:\mathcal{R}\to\mathbb{N}$ which gives an upper bound for how many of the parallel threads may hold a lock on the resource at a time.
 The properties of $T^n$ investigated here are deadlocks and serializability.
-For deadlocks, our cut-off theorem, Thm.~\ref{thm:deadgeneral} and Cor.~\ref{cor:deadsymmetric} simply states: $T^n$ is deadlock free for all $n$ if and only if $T^M$ is deadlock free for $M=\Sigma_{r\in\mathcal{R}}\kappa(r)$.
-More generally: A program $p=T1|T2|\cdots |Tn$ is deadlock free if and only if all $M$-dimensional sub programs $T_{i_1}|T_{i_2}|\cdots |T_{i_M}$ are deadlock free.

-An execution of a parallel program is serializable, if it is equivalent to a serial execution - execute one thread at a time.
-A program is serializable if all executions of it are serializable.
-Equivalence of executions in the $PV$-setting has a geometric interpretation - see e.g. \cite{Fajstrup2016} - two executions are equivalent if and only if their execution paths are dihomotopic.